fredilarsen/ModuleInterface/examples/WebPage/WINDOWS_LINUX_DUDP/README.md

  | ARDUINO |     | ARDUINO |
  |_________|     |_________|
 ```

-All the LocalUDP devices must be connected to the same LAN.
-If you need to communicate across LANs, you will need to use the GlobalUDP or EthernetTCP strategies instead.
-Also note that the LocalUDP strategy does not work very fast on ESP8266 because of shortcomings in the network library when it comes to UDP broadcasts.
-On all other architectures it is a good choice.
-On ESP8266 the GlobalUDP strategy works well, but requires fixed IP addresses and some more configuration than LocalUDP.

 Please make sure that you change the web server IP address to what you have assigned to your web server.